 After t After the completion of this course, students will be able to: CO1.
-CO1.
-Identify the problems related to societal issues.
+11. Identify the problems related to societal issues.
 CO2.
+CO2.
 Identify the potential solutions for the societal issues CO3.
 Implement / simulate the solution using relevant technologies.
 CO4.
-Prepare a report and present the project work.
+Prepare and present a concise report using ICT efficiently.
 CO5.
 Develop mindset to work in a team by adopting professional ethics.